TrivadisPF/platys-modern-data-platform/documentation/faq.md

                        kafka-topics --create --if-not-exists --zookeeper zookeeper-1:2181 --partitions 1 --replication-factor 1 --topic orders"
     environment:
       # The following settings are listed here only to satisfy the image's requirements.
-      # We override the image's `command` anyways, hence this container will not start a broker.
+      # We override the image's `command` anyway, hence this container will not start a broker.
       KAFKA_BROKER_ID: ignored
       KAFKA_ZOOKEEPER_CONNECT: ignored
 ```